morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ```
 Note: This is a single-state adapter.
 Note: This adapter uses the mt7921au chipset.
-Note: Some versions of this adapter use the standard Mediatek device ID (VID/PID) for the mt7921au chipset and some do not.
+Note: Some versions of this adapter use the standard Mediatek device ID (VID/PID) and some do not.
 See below.
 ```

 AliExpress - $21 USD - [COMFAST CF-953AX](https://www.aliexpress.com/item/3256804283254522.html)